 On the other hand, Set was seen as the evil desert god, someone who lived in the red hot desert regions of the kingdom.
 He was feared by the Egyptians because he was always out to destroy and cause chaos.
 Storms and famines were often attributed to Set.

 Out of sheer jealousy and anger, Set carried out a palace coup and forced Osiris off his throne.
 Set killed his brother Osiris and cut his body into several pieces before scattering the pieces into the Nile.

-Distraught and sad, Osiris’ wife Isis solicited the help of Anubis to put Osiris together.
-The jackal god Anubis successfully restored Osiris’ body.
+Distraught and sad, Osiris’s wife Isis solicited the help of Anubis to put Osiris together.
+Anubis successfully restored Osiris’ body.
 Subsequently, Isis uttered a series of incantations and brought Osiris back to life.
 However, Osiris remained in the underworld as lord of the dead.

 Egyptian mythology states that Osiris went beyond death and entered into paradise.
-As a result of Osiris’ triumph over the death, Ra – king of the gods – elevated Osiris to the position of Lord of the Underworld/Afterlife.
+As a result of Osiris’ triumph over the death, the sun god Ra – king of the gods – elevated Osiris to the position of Lord of the Underworld/Afterlife.

 With Osiris fully restored and serving as the lord of the underworld, Anubis could now focus on embalming, funeral rites, and the protection of tombs or cemeteries.
 Anubis was also tasked with guiding dead souls towards the path of Osiris.
 Prior to their encounter with Osiris, the dead would have to be judged by a panel of underworld judges.

 Anubis Introduces Mummification to the Ancient Egyptians

 What Anubis did during the restoration process was considered the first mummification ever to be done in Egypt.
 As a result of his mummification and funeral rites ceremonies, Osiris was able to go through the underworld without any difficulty.